zatchliu/rosette-identification/README.md

 - **Hover your mouse** over any green cell
 - That cell's rosette will highlight in **orange**
 - The rosette center will get bigger and show a label (R1, R2, etc.)
-- Information box shows which cell and rosette you're looking at
+- Information box shows which cell and rosette you're looking at, as well as the area, perimeter, and number of neighbors for that cell

 ### Understanding the Console Output